-5. Remove the cap screw and lock nut securing the upper A-arm to the knuckle; then rotate the knuckle downward away from the drive axle.
+5. Remove and discard the upper ball joint cap screw and rotate the knuckle downward away from the drive axle.
 6. Place a drain pan under the vehicle to contain any oil leakage; then pushing the axle shaft in, pull the axle assembly from the transaxle.